IORoot/LABS/README.md

 To deploy onto the staging server you can push to the `master` git branch.
 This will trigger the necessary steps to fully build the site from the code in this repository.

+Use "-nodeploy" in the commit message to not run a deploy and just commit to repo.

 ## Updating this repository with the vagrant version

 If you wish to update this repository with the copy on vagrant, use the command;